FederatedTrust: A Solution for Trustworthy Federated Learning: Introduction

 To cover the previous literature gaps, the work at hand presents the following contributions:

-\begin{itemize} \item The creation of a taxonomy with the most relevant pillars, notions, and metrics to compute the trustworthiness of FL models.
-To create such a taxonomy, pillars, notions, and metrics used to evaluate the trustworthiness of classical and federated ML/DL models were studied, analyzed, and compared.
-More in detail, the following six pillars were identified as the main building blocks of the taxonomy: privacy, robustness, fairness, explainability, accountability, and federation.
-Each pillar represents a dimension of trust broken down into different notions per pillar, which are then quantified by more than 30 metrics.
+\begin{itemize} \item The creation of a \addtxt{novel} taxonomy with the most relevant pillars, notions, and metrics to compute the trustworthiness of FL models.
+To create such a taxonomy, pillars, notions, and metrics{crucial aspects} used to evaluate the trustworthiness of classical and federated ML/DL models were studied, analyzed, and compared.
+More in detail, the following six pillars \addtxt{and more than 30 metrics} were identified as the main building blocks of the taxonomy: privacy, robustness, fairness, explainability, accountability, and federation.
+Each pillar represents a dimension of trust broken down into different notions per pillar, which are then quantified by more than 30 metrics{All pillars present novel metrics compared to the literature and the one called Federated is novel}.

-\item The design and implementation of FederatedTrust, an algorithm quantifying the trustworthiness of FL models based on the pillars, notions, and metrics presented in the proposed taxonomy.
-FederatedTrust has been implemented as a prototype and deployed in a well-known FL framework called FederatedScope.
-Considering the inner workings of the FederatedScope framework, the prototype algorithm is a Python library (publicly available in \cite{federatedTrust}) that can be imported into FederatedScope (and other FL frameworks) to generate the inputs needed for the trust evaluation process.
+\item The design and implementation of FederatedTrust, an algorithm quantifying the trustworthiness of FL models based on the pillars, notions, and metrics presented in the proposed taxonomy. \addtxt{FederatedTrust computes global and partial trustworthiness scores by aggregating metrics and pillars in a dynamic and flexible manner depending on the validation scenario.} The algorithm{A prototype of the algorithm} has been implemented as a prototype{in Python (available in \cite{federatedTrust})} and deployed in a well-known FL framework called FederatedScope.
+Considering the inner workings of the FederatedScope framework, the prototype algorithm is a Python library (publicly available in [14]) that can be imported into FederatedScope (and other FL frameworks) to generate the inputs needed for the trust evaluation process.{Then, three experiments classifying hand-written digits in a cross-device FL context using the FEMNIST dataset were performed to assess the trustworthiness of FL models.
+Experiments introduced differences in the number of participants in the federation, training rounds, sample rates, and countermeasures against attacks.
+Finally, two experiments leveraged the N-BaIoT dataset to show how different design choices can impact the trustworthiness score in a cybersecurity use case.}

-\item The validation of the FederatedTrust prototype in FederatedScope through four experiments classifying hand-written digits in a cross-device FL context using the FEMNIST dataset.
+\item \rmvtxt{The validation of the FederatedTrust prototype in FederatedScope through four experiments classifying hand-written digits in a cross-device FL context using the FEMNIST dataset.
 Experiments introduced differences in the number of participants in the federation, training rounds, sample rates, and countermeasures against attacks.
-For all experiments, the trustworthiness values of the FL models were computed (together with the other performance evaluation results) and compared to identify the factors impacting the trustworthiness level of FL.
+For all experiments, the trustworthiness values of the FL models were computed (together with the other performance evaluation results) and compared to identify the factors impacting the trustworthiness level of FL.}

 \end{itemize}

 The remainder of this paper is structured as follows.
 Section~\ref{sec:related} contains findings from the literature review on trustworthy FL.
 Section~\ref{sec:pillars} identifies and presents a detailed analysis of the following six trustworthy FL pillars and their metrics: robustness, privacy, fairness, explainability, accountability, and federation.
 Section~\ref{sec:framework} presents the design detail of the proposed algorithm, while Section~\ref{sec:implementation} focuses on its implementation and deployment on a real FL framework.
 Section~\ref{sec:validation} validates the algorithm in a use case and presents results from the performed experiments.
 Finally, Section~\ref{sec:conclusions} provides conclusions and future work.